 The more carriers participate, the more valuable FDX becomes

-The system highlighted an area of airspace that posed a “latent risk” of a mid-air collision—IATA was able to approach the relevant state, and airspace modifications were made to reduce the risk to an acceptable level.
+The system highlighted an area of airspace that posed a “latent risk” of a mid-air collision, IATA was then able to approach the relevant state, and airspace modifications were made to reduce the risk to an acceptable level.

 “The more carriers participate, the more valuable FDX becomes,” added Ochin, urging more airlines to take part.